eclipse-archived/ceylon-lang.org/documentation/tour/modules.md

 ## Modules in Ceylon

-Built-in support for modularity is a major goal of the Ceylon project, but what am I really talking about when I use this word?
-Well, I suppose there's multiple layers to this:
+Built-in support for modularity is a major goal of the Ceylon project, but what does 'modularity' mean?
+There are several layers to this:

 * Language-level support for a unit of visibility that is bigger than a package, but smaller than "all packages".